GenomicsAotearoa/RNA-seq-workshop/docs/2_qualityassessment.md

 ---

-Several tools available to do quality assessemnt.
+Several tools available to do quality assessment.
 For this workshop, we will use `fastqc`.

 First, it is always good to verify where we are: